 Why the veterinary profession?

-We care deeply about the extensive negative impacts climate change will have on animal welfare.
+We care deeply about the extensive negative impacts climate change has on animal welfare.
 Vets are critical thought leaders in this space who absolutely need to be engaged in achieving better climate change outcomes.

 – We’re empathetic and we care.